ldionne/dyno/README.md

    avoid any allocation.
 Or maybe it makes sense for you to store things on the heap?
 Sure, go ahead.

-4. __Fast__<br>
+4. __Flexible dispatch mechanism to achieve best possible performance__<br>
-   Storing a pointer to a vtable is just one of many different implementation strategies for performing dynamic dispatch. __Dyno__ gives you complete control over how dynamic dispatch happens, and can in fact beat vtables.
+   Storing a pointer to a vtable is just one of many different implementation strategies for performing dynamic dispatch. __Dyno__ gives you complete control over how dynamic dispatch happens, and can in fact beat vtables in some cases.
+If you have a function that's called in a hot loop, you can for example store it directly in the object and skip the vtable indirection.
-   You've got a function that gets called in a hot loop?
-Sure, let's store it in the object directly and skip the indirection through the vtable.
-The classic vtable scheme works for you?
-Sure, let's use this and get exactly the same performance as usual vtables.
+   You can also use application-specific knowledge the compiler could never have to optimize some dynamic calls &mdash; library-level devirtualization.

 ## Using the library